Shinkansen & Japan Rail Pass as a wheelchair user

 As you might already know, I am a huge fan of Japan.
 I like everything about this particular culture that’s so different from ours in the West.
-In March 2018 I rode the famous Japanese high speed bullet train for the first time.
-After discovering Tokyo during cherry blossom, we went on a train trip through Japan to the southernmost point of Kyushu Island and back to Tokyo with a 21-day Japan Rail Pass.
+In March 2018 I rode the famous Japanese high-speed bullet train for the first time.
+After discovering Tokyo on a mobility scooter during cherry blossom, we went on a train trip through Japan to the southernmost point of Kyushu Island and back to Tokyo with a 21-day Japan Rail Pass.

 This was our itinerary:

 Riding the Shinkansen on a regular ticket is quite expensive.
 However, an advantageous option does exist for tourists: The Japan Rail Pass.

 Temporary visitors (i.e. tourists) from abroad can buy a Japan Rail Pass which allows to unlimitedly ride the nationwide JR train network during a limited period of time (7 days, 14 days, 21 days).
 You can also use the JR lines (e.g. Yamanote Line) in Tokyo with the pass, which saves a lot of money!
 Prices for an ordinary JR Pass are the following (April 2018):

 - 7-day Pass: 29,110 Yen adult – 14,550 Yen child

 - 14-day Pass: 46,390 Yen adult – 23,190 Yen child

 - 21-day Pass: 59,350 Yen adult – 29,670 Yen child